-Relations between Switzerland and the Palestinian Authority are marked by the Israel-Palestinian conflict.
+Relations between Switzerland and the Palestinian Authority are affected by the Israeli-Palestinian conflict.
 Switzerland seeks to maintain good relations with both sides.
-The cornerstones of Swiss foreign policy in the Middle East are peace-building measures, development cooperation, humanitarian aid, as well as the fostering of International Law, in particular human rights and International Humanitarian Law.
+Peacebuilding, development cooperation, humanitarian aid and the promotion of human rights and international humanitarian law form the cornerstones of Swiss foreign policy in the Middle East.

 Key aspects of diplomatic relations

-Economic relations between Switzerland and the occupied Palestinian territory are modest.
-Since 1999, there exists a free trade agreement between the European Free Trade Association (EFTA) and the Palestine Liberation Organization (PLO).
+Economic relations between Switzerland and the occupied Palestinian territory are modest in scope.
+A Free Trade Agreement between the European Free Trade Association (EFTA) and the Palestine Liberation Organisation (PLO) has been in place since 1999.

-Scholars and artists from the occupied Palestinian territory can apply to the State Secretariat for Education, Research, and Innovation (SERI) for Swiss Government Excellence Scholarships.
+Researchers and artists from the occupied Palestinian territory may apply to the State Secretariat for Education Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

 Peacebuilding and human security

-Switzerland is committed to a peaceful solution to the Middle East conflict and to the respect for International Humanitarian Law.
-Switzerland pursues the objective of a negotiated, just, and sustainable peace between Israel and an independent and viable Palestinian State within secure and internationally recognized borders.
-Switzerland believes that a comprehensive and lasting solution to the Middle East conflict must meet the following criteria:
+Switzerland is committed to a peaceful resolution of the Middle East conflict and to ensuring that all parties involved comply with international humanitarian law.
+It pursues the goal of a negotiated, just, sustainable peace between Israel and an independent and viable Palestinian state within secure, internationally recognised borders.
+Switzerland believes that any lasting solution to the Middle East conflict must reflect the legitimate interests of both Israelis and Palestinians and comply with international law.

 Development cooperation and humanitarian aid